look-itsaxiom/PT-Demo/GDD/GamePillarDetails.md

 ## Building Mechanics:

+All building within the town is done by the player utilizing Resources (called Materia) that is gathered via Adventurers excavating it from Materia nodes, or by gathering it from Monsters.

+- Terratite - Earth
+- Aquatite - Water
+- Ventite - Wind
+- Ignitite - Fire
+- Tenebria - Dark
+- Lumia - Light

+And the seventh Resource to rule them all: Money, called Aur in this kingdom.
+The money cost involved is the investment in supplying everything else needed in a building that was created with Materia as well as hiring the necessary staff to run whatever was built there.

+There is an 8th hidden resource here that the player needs to have enough population to run the buildings they've created.
+Certain buildings like the Mage Tower may have a set NPC come to town to inhabit it and operate it, but others like a Merchant stall or forge may require the player to assign one of their townsfolk to run the business (the other side of the stat system beyond combat)

 Here's the player flow I'd like:

 1. Player walks up near a buildable area which then lights up a bit to indicate to the player that it is ready to be interacted with.